singingwolfboy/netlify-home/_posts/2016-05-02-top-ten-static-website-generators.md

 **5. Pelican**

-  Pelican is a static site generator, written in Python.
+  Pelican is a static site generator written in Python.
 Content can be written in Markdown or reStructuredText formats, and can be published in multiple languages.

   Jinja2 templates allow users to customize the them, and Pelican supports code syntax highlighting.
 Pelican can also support Atom and RSS feeds, integrates social media accounts, external commenting tools like Disqus and Google Analytics.
 Content that lives elsewhere can be imported from Wordpress, Dotclear or RSS feeds.